 One study found that even when Suboxone was administered even in unsupervised settings, it was well tolerated and promoted the cessation of opiate use.2 Another investigation published in the Journal of Addiction Medicine found that the vast majority of patients were also able to stop using opioids while taking Suboxone.3

-Suboxone can be administered at different phases of therapy and offers a long-term option for controlling opioid usage.
+Suboxone treatment can be administered at different phases of therapy and offers a long-term option for controlling opioid usage.
 When incorporated as part of a complete treatment program, the treatment reduces opioid cravings completely.
 As a depressive, Suboxone acts as a calming agent rather than a stimulant.
 People who use the prescription may experience the following:

 When using Suboxone for opioid addiction, it’s critical to keep in touch with your prescribing doctor for regular checkups.